acheval/markdown-cv/index.md

 </div>

-<div id="description"> I'm actively looking for a Linux Sys Admin mission.
+I'm actively looking for a Linux Sys Admin mission.
 After working on both Windows and Linux, I much prefer the latter's philosophy and approch.
 My interst in FLOSS has significantly grown in the recent years.
-I'm striving to become a better version of myself everyday and try my best never to settle on my knowledge or skills. </div>
+I'm striving to become a better version of myself everyday and try my best never to settle on my knowledge or skills.

 ## Current mission